QuickBooks now offering a business bank account

 The bank account is most similar to the new crop of no-fee digital business bank accounts like Novo or Axos Bank Basic Business Checking.
 But you’d normally have to pay a monthly fee in order to earn interest on your balance — and APYs are typically a fraction of 1% elsewhere.

-It doesn’t offer a signup bonus like Chase Total Business Checking or Nova, though, and a few others give you even broader access to ATMs without having to pay a fee.
+It doesn’t offer a signup bonus like the Chase Business Checking Account or Nova, though, and a few others give you even broader access to ATMs without having to pay a fee.

 What this account does do better than the rest is integrate with other critical business services like accounting.
 If you aren’t already a QuickBooks user, though, Wave Accounting also offers an integrated bank account, but it doesn’t pay interest on your balance.